sathish218/Java-Project/README.md

 The website uses modern frontend technologies 💻 for the user interface and Spring Boot ⚙️ as the backend framework to manage business logic and data handling.
 It leverages a SQL database 🗃️ for persistent storage of user and booking information.
 The functionality is modeled after platforms like MakeMyTrip and Redbus 🌐.
 Users can search for routes and destinations 🔍, and upon selection, view a list of available buses 🚍.
 After seat selection and successful payment 💳, the booked seats are marked as unavailable ❌ in real time, ensuring accuracy in seat availability ✅.

-For security, I implemented JWT (JSON Web Token) 🔐 to handle authentication and authorization, securing APIs and enabling safe data transfer between client and server 🔄.
-I explored JWT usage thoroughly, learning how and where to implement it effectively in a Spring Boot environment 🧠.
 Throughout the development process, I gained hands-on experience with the Spring Boot architecture 🧱, particularly the Controller, Service, and Repository layers.
 I used Postman 📬 for API testing and Swagger 📘 for generating interactive API documentation.

 SPRING BOOT LAYERS: